top of page

 Description - (Historical: 12 Turns) After several hours, General Hood depleted the vital western flank perimeter and Bate was left with the impossible task of holding the hill top.
 Can it be done?

-Analysis - Ironically this "impossible task" seems pretty simple in this setup.
+Analysis - Ironically this "impossible task" seems pretty simple for the Rebels.
 Evenly matched sides with the Confederates having interior lines, better troops, far more regiments, and more artillery.
 Thanks!
+This is about the only Nashville scenario I look at as leaning heavily in the Confederate favor.

 63.png